Classification of Cost

-Expenses refer to the cost of services provided to an undertaking and include the notional cost of owned assets (e.g., rent for a building, insurance premium of the building, telephone expenses, depreciation of the owned factory building, depreciation of delivery van, and so on).
+Expenses refer to the cost of services provided to an undertaking and include the notional cost of owned assets (e.g., rent for a building, telephone expenses, depreciation of the owned factory building, depreciation of delivery van, and so on).

 In this class, costs are classified based on their identifiability with cost centers or cost units.
 Costs can be grouped as follows based on their nature:

 - Indirect costs